-The Statement of consolidated non-financial and sustainability information forms part of the Consolidated Management Report of Enagás, S.A. (parent company) and its subsidiaries.
+The Non-Financial and Sustainability Information Statement forms part of the Consolidated Management Report of Enagás, S.A. (parent company) and its subsidiaries.
 It includes information relating to the 2024 financial year on a consolidated basis with the same scope of consolidation as the Consolidated Annual Accounts of the Enagás Group (for further information, see Note '1.3.
 Consolidation principles' in this fiscal year's Consolidated Annual Accounts).
-Excluded from the scope are Efficiency for LNG applications S.L., Scale Gas Solutions S.L. and Sercomgas Gas Solutions.
+Excluded from the scope are Efficiency for LNG applications S.L., Scale Gas Solutions S.L. and Sercomgas Gas Solutions